 02 of 04

 Walnuts have an earthy flavor and drier texture when compared to other nuts, which makes them a delicious garnish for aged cheeses like cheddar.
 The flavor of walnuts also complements sheep's milk cheeses like Petite Basque and Pecorino Ginepro.
-If you want to serve walnuts with a soft cheese, drizzle the walnuts with honey and serve them with a blue cheese like Gorgonzola or Roquefort.
+If you want to serve walnuts with soft cheese, drizzle the walnuts with honey and serve them with a blue cheese like Gorgonzola or Roquefort.
 Keep napkins on hand for sticky honey-covered fingers.

 03 of 04